- > English Courses in Ireland

 Single Entry: €60 Multi Entry: €100 Full time student registration: €300 (same for renewals)

-How much you spend on transportation changes in relation to how far you live from the school and what kind of transport you use, so our recommendation is to live close to where you’ll be studying.
-If you do so, you’ll be able to either walk, ride a bicycle or the public transport to go to the school.
-That way, you don’t have to spend money with more expensive options, such as car rentals or taxis.
+How much you spend on transportation changes in relation to how far you live from the school and what kind of transport you use, so our recommendation is to live close to where you will be studying.
+If you do so, you will be able to either walk, ride a bicycle or the public transport to go to the school.
+That way, you do not have to spend money with more expensive options, such as car rentals or taxis.

 This cost will depend on the location of your departure and the date on which you fly.
 Our recommendation is to check different travel websites to browse different prices and dates.
 As an advice, you can avoid travelling during the Christmas and New Year season, as they are both very expensive dates to travel.